To prepare for major quake, Los Angeles proposes retrofitting older buildings

-LOS ANGELES, Dec 8 (Reuters) - The mayor of Los Angeles proposed on Monday that the city retrofit thousands of older buildings and bolster the water and communications systems to prepare for a possible major temblor along the San Andreas Fault.
+LOS ANGELES (Reuters) - The mayor of Los Angeles proposed on Monday that the city retrofit thousands of older buildings and bolster the water and communications systems to prepare for a possible major temblor along the San Andreas Fault.

 The proposals marked the first major earthquake-preparation initiative by the country’s second largest city since the 1994 Northridge earthquake that killed 16 people and destroyed many structures similar to those now targeted for upgrading.